0xMati/Tech-Blog/Security/Security Adoption Framework/Where to Start Security Lock It Down with Zero Trust.md

 ## Introduction

 Hello, security champions! 🛡️
-Regarding CyberSecurity, there are no easy answers, but we are investing to make it easier.
+Regarding CyberSecurity, there are no easy answers, but we are investing to make it easier for you.
-1Billion/year, we are 8500+ security guys to help you at the office.
+Microsoft invest 1Billion/year in Security, and we are 8500+ security guys to help you at the office from Seattle to Paris.

 Before we dive into Zero Trust and the Security Adoption Framework, let’s cover four simple truths:

-1. **Security success = attacker failure + increased attacker cost/friction.**
+1. **Security success = attacker failure + increased attacker cost/friction.** 🚨
    - First, block cheap and easy attacks so hackers can’t get in easily.
    - Next, when something slips through, detect it fast and kick it out, every minute counts.